 2. Goat Horns Are Made of Bone and Keratin

 Goat horns are incredibly strong, and with good reason.
 The core is made of thick, live bone growing from the goat’s skull.
 This bone is covered by a layer of keratin.
-Keratin is the vital component in hair, fingernails, hooves, and claws.
+Keratin is a vital component in hair, fingernails, hooves, and claws.
 This combination allows the goat to use its horns to vigorously butt and jab.

 The horn’s outer layer is mostly insensitive to pain.
 However, the bone underneath houses blood vessels, tissue, and nerves.
 Any damage to the horn will cause pain, and attempts to remove the horn completely can be agonizing for the goat.